 How many credits does the average student take in a semester?

-While total program credits vary across the five schools, most freshmen take at least 15 credits for their first semester.
+While total program credits vary across the seven science disciplines, most students take between 15-18 credits for their first semester.
 See the Manhattan College catalog for the yearly credit allotment for your program.
 It is important to follow the catalog requirements for credits per semester to avoid overcharges and to ensure timely graduation.
 A minimum course load of 12 credits is necessary to be considered a full-time student.
 Be aware that full-time status impacts financial aid, eligibility for family health insurance and residential status.

 Can students change classes?